Gary Kemble: Playing career

 An Ellerslie club member, Kemble debuted for Auckland in 1976, aged only 19.
 He then played rugby league at a senior level throughout the 1970s and 1980s, also playing for the Papakura club.
-His career included a first stint in the UK as a young unknown for Hunslet in 1977 / 78.
-After a successful tour with New Zealand in 1980 however he came to far greater prominence, beginning a lengthy stint with English club Hull F.C. during a golden period for the club.
+His career included a first stint in the UK as a young unknown for New Hunslet in the 1977–78 season.
+After a successful tour with New Zealand in 1980 however he came to far greater prominence, beginning a lengthy stint with English club Hull FC during a golden period for the club.
 Debuting v Wakefield Trinity on 30 August 1981, achievements over the next year included; helping Hull to win the John Player Trophy, also being Premiership runners-up, he had taken Man of the Match in the Challenge Cup semi-final, scoring a 50-yard try rated as the best solo effort of the season, and lifting the Challenge Cup, the first time the Challenge Cup had been back at the Boulevard since 1914.